-An examination of experimental methods and designs utilized in laboratory research.
+(3 credit hours) An examination of experimental methods and designs utilized in laboratory research.
 Topics include the assumptions of science, hypothesis formation, statistical analysis of data, and assessment of theory.
 Also, technical skills associated with reading literature and presenting findings using APA-style elements are emphasized.
-MAT 114 Elementary Statistics is recommended but not required.
-Prerequisites: PSY 112 and 113.